-Over this long-weekend at the Villa Graziadio on the Pepperdine Malibu campus, mid-career professionals are prepared to lead a publicly-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.
+Through this program, mid-career professionals are prepared to lead a publicly-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.

 **Next Certificate Offering**

-The cost of the Professional Certificate is $1990, which includes instruction, materials, and meals.
+The cost of the Virtual Professional Certificate is $750.
 Many participants secure funds for training from their employer to support their participation in this program.
-Limited financial aid may be available.

 Who Should Attend?